The gPROMS platform

 High-performance computing (HPC)

-gPROMS' high-performance computing (HPC) capability provides users with the ability to execute large-scale optimisation and other models on local multicore machines, in HPC clusters or via cloud Internet-as-a-Service (IaaS).
+gPROMS' high-performance computing (HPC) capability provides users with the ability to execute large-scale optimization and other models on local multicore machines, in HPC clusters or via cloud Internet-as-a-Service (IaaS).

 gPROMS Digital Applications